curtisa1/ICQSplitter/README.md

 in delta and phase angle during a 30 minute (or even 1 hour) period is insignificant to the fact that amateurs report these magnitudes to one decimal place.

-The command line argument --phase will calculate a phse angle corrected magnitude mph = 𝑚app+2.5𝑙𝑜𝑔(Φ(ϴ)) where mapp is the raw magnitude and Φ(ϴ) is Schleicher's composite phase function.
+The command line argument --phase will calculate a phse angle corrected magnitude mph = mapp+2.5*log(Φ(ϴ)) where mapp is the raw magnitude and Φ(ϴ) is Schleicher's composite phase function.

---heliocentric and --phase can be combined such that 𝑚helio = 𝑚app -5log(Δ) is calculated followed by mph = 𝑚helio+2.5𝑙𝑜𝑔(Φ(ϴ)).
+--heliocentric and --phase can be combined such that mhelio = mapp -5log(Δ) is calculated followed by mph = mhelio+2.5*loglog(Φ(ϴ)).
 All magnitudes along with heliocentric distance, r, are reported in the 'keepers.csv' file.

 curtisa1 (at) mail.usf.edu, latest version: v1.0, 2018-19-19